woodfordtim/dataDash/README.md

 * Fix the help-tip for iPad and other devices with touch screen.

 ## Credits
-* https://tutorialzine.com/2014/07/css-inline-help-tips (for the little question mark to help explain education abbreviations)
+* https://tutorialzine.com/2014/07/css-inline-help-tips (for the little tooltip question mark to help explain education abbreviations)
 * Code Institute lessons on d3, dc and crossfilter, including GitHub example code.
 Especially the mini-project on Professors data dashboard.
 * Boostrap / Bootswatch- Yeti theme